Dibaal/CloudUploader-CLI/README.md

 ## Installation
 Download CloudUploader:

-Clone or download the CloudUploader repository from GitHub.
+Clone or download the CloudUploader repository.
 Extract the files if downloaded as a zip.
 Run the Installer: